 The Netacea Data Science Team Discusses Structured Streaming

 The Data Science team owns a small yet important element of the technology stack powering Netacea.
-Our inline stack consumes data from Kafka, processes the stream with Spark on EMR and outputs results though Kafka and Elastic Search.
+Our inline stack consumes data from Kafka, processes the stream with Spark on EMR and outputs results through Kafka and Elastic Search.

-A key principle in our development cycle is to try to keep our offline analysis as close to the real world application as possible.
+A key principle in our development cycle is to try to keep our offline analysis as close to the real-world application as possible.
 Wherever possible utilise the same shared functionality in our offline analysis which we generally undertake in Zeppelin notebooks on EMR.

 Spark is central to our data pipeline, doing most of the heavy lifting.
-Spark allows us to process huge amounts of data both offline, when we are analysing data and building machine learning models, and inline when we are using our knowledge and trained models to make predictions.
+Spark allows us to process huge amounts of data both offline when we are analysing data and building machine learning models, and inline when we are using our knowledge and trained models to make predictions.

 Since Spark 2.0 the Structured Streaming API has brought the easy to use, familiar concepts of data frames to the world of streaming.
 Already being huge fans of the Spark SQL API for offline analysis and batch jobs we looked to bring our framework up to speed and try out Structured Streaming.

-Overview of Structured Streaming
+Overview of structured streaming

 There are many blog posts outlining Spark Structured Streaming and its benefits, along with some excellent documentation.
 Therefore, I won’t bore you with another, instead, I thought it would be interesting to share a few lessons learned.
 If you are interested in reading more the following links offer a good place to start.